Gromgorgel/ddPCR/README.md

 ### V2.05 & 2.08
 These two versions are optimizations of the original algorithm, with version 2.08 being the final version of the V2 series of the algorithm.
 The main improvements are: general improvements for stability, removal of typos, increased robustness when dealing with overlapping populations, a manual threshold option, the threshold as calculated was added to output, and one of the plots was removed (performance parameter plot, it was not getting the point accross anyway).

-### V3.03
+### V3.03 & beyond
-This is the fist public version of the V3 series of the algortihm.
-This series has a thoroughly re-structured code that will allow further implementation of functions, chief of which is the ability to 'correct' for channel cross talk.
+V3.03 was the first public version of the V3 series of the algortihm.
+This series has a thoroughly re-structured code that will allow further implementation of additional functionalities, chief among which is the ability to 'correct' for channel cross talk.
 The latter is a phenomenon caused by overlapping or overshining of color spectra of the dye(s) and as a result the measurements made in the 2 fluorescence channels are not entirely independent.
 This is most obvious from the 2D plot (channel 1 FU on x axis and channel 2 FU on y axis): in an ideal case increase in channel 1 fluorescence should not affect the y position of the droplets, instead we see that the channel 2 fluorescence also increases (droplets move diagonal on the plot instead of horizontal).
 The figure below illustrates this for an evagreen reaction: instead of the droplets all lying in the horizontal plane (all fluorescence limited to channel 1) we see a diagonal display as also channel 2 fluorescence increases when channel 1 FU reaches higher values.
 Ultimately, this affects the resolution of the assay.

 ![crosstalk](crosstalk.png)

 The current version is able to correct for this to some degree (currenlty only intended for Evagreen reactions, but feel free to play around), which helps place the threshold in low resolution reactions.
 It has been tested on a wide array of reactions (more than 5000) and seems stable.
 Single channel analysis remains available as before.
 Note: since the cross-talk correction relies on a few iterations of algorithm application it runs slower.

-Another new feature of V3.03 is that the algorithm will automaticall recognize if it is being applied to multiple reactions and will analyze all at once.
+Another new feature of the V3 series is that the algorithm will automaticall recognize if it is being applied to multiple reactions and will analyze all at once.
 When reading multiple reactions with `read.QX` you can call `cloudy` on the resulting list and all reactions will be analyzed.
+Since version V3.04 it is also possible to specify which reactions to analyse when providing multiple reactions to the algorithm (via the `well` input variable).

 ### algorithm output and input